Codecademy/docs/content/numpy/concepts/built-in-functions/terms/trace/trace.md

   - 'paths/data-science'
 ---

-The **`.trace()`** function returns sum of the elements along the main diagonal of an array.
-The array must have atleast two dimentions.
-If the array used has more then two dimenions then axes need to be specified to determine 2D sub array whose traces are returned.
+The **`.trace()`** function returns the sum of the elements along the main diagonal of an array.
+The array must have at least two dimensions.
+If the array used has more than two dimensions then axes need to be specified to determine the 2D sub-array whose traces are returned.

 ## Syntax